rahulrameshnair/rahulrameshnair.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: German Aerospance Centre (DLR)
+  - name: German Aerospace Center (DLR)
     url: https://www.dlr.de/

 # Short bio (displayed in user profile at end of posts)